mtbr29/llamaqwerty-builds-archive/README.md

 and to all the people who archived any links in Wayback Machine

+All small contributors (contributors of 3 or less builds) will go towards the bottom and large contributors (contributors of over 3 builds) will go towards the top

 # Contact
 Contact me through Discord (llamaqwerty) or email (llama.dvorak@hotmail.com)

 I would love to have feedback so I know what to improve in future updates, also please address issues to me immediately

 Both methods are acceptable if you have a build you want to contribute

-All small build contributors will go towards the bottom and large contributors (contributors of over 3 lost builds) will go towards the top

 # Notes
 I am not the owner of any of these builds and am not resposible for any of the drives they are on